 The following information is written by the Oracle Voices patients and carers group based on their own experiences and information gathered.

-Head and Neck cancer diagnosis appointments
+Head and Neck Cancer Diagnosis Appointments

 You will generally be referred to and seen by a specialist Ear, Nose and Throat clinic at your local hospital.
 If tests have shown that you have a diagnosis of head and neck cancer, the team will arrange for further tests to establish the exact location and staging of the cancer so a treatment plan can be established.
 You will then usually see a Surgeon and/or Oncologist who specialise in Head and Neck cancers.